Syngenta: Lobbying

 Syngenta is in the transparency register of the European Union as a registered lobbyist.
 For 2017, it declared a €1.5 to €1.75 million expenditure of lobbying in European institutions.
+Alongside the European Landowners' Organization, Syngenta is the founding partner of the Forum for the Future of Agriculture, a platform aimed at bridging the conversation between different stakeholders across the food system.
+Relevant supporting partners of the Forum include Nestlé, PepsiCo and Anglo American.

 Syngenta formed a political action committee (PAC) to process its U.S. lobbying, called Syngenta Corporation Employee PAC, or SyngentaPAC.
 The company stated it is an employee-funded organization for supporting U.S. lawmakers.

 Syngenta's contributions to U.S. federal candidates, parties, and outside groups totaled $140,822 during the 2018 election cycle, ranking it 20th on the list of companies in its sector.
 Its lobbying expenditures in the U.S. during 2018 were $770,000, ranking it 7th in its sector.
 The company spent $1 million in U.S. federal lobbying in 2023.